hasura/graphql-engine/manual/email-sms/index.rst

 .. note::

-  If you are writing backed code and want to send email from that code, you can directly contact the ``Notify`` microservice using the URL ``http://notify.hasura/v1/send/email``.
+  If you are writing backend code and want to send email from that code, you can directly contact the ``Notify`` microservice using the URL ``http://notify.hasura/v1/send/email``.
 You will also need to set headers ``X-Hasura-User-Id: 1`` and ``X-Hasura-User-Role: admin`` to make the request